TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   Return the final chunks.

-Now the chunks are grouped and can be inserted into the database without losing which chunk belongs to what entry.
+Now the chunks are grouped and can be inserted into the database without losing which chunk belongs to what entry, meaning the chunks can be interlaced.

 #### Inserting the Chunks into the database